Creating a Website from Scratch

 Why did I choose to?

 Why didn't I use a website builder?
-Well, ever since I discovered Get Coding!: Learn HTML, CSS, and Javascript and Build a Website, App, and Game by Young Rewired State and got into tinkering with CSS on MediaWiki-based wikis, I've been interested in creating a website from pure code.
+Well, ever since I discovered Get Coding!: Learn HTML, CSS, and JavaScript and Build a Website, App, and Game by Young Rewired State and got into tinkering with CSS on MediaWiki-based wikis, I've been interested in creating a website from pure code.
 While it takes time to master, it's more fun as you have way more freedom in what your website looks like.
 No need to pay for more features!
 It's also a great way to practice and improve computer programming skills, which may as well be important in the 21st century.

 Tools I use for developing my website